Angela N. Woodard, MSCJ, MSM

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received was from a manager who encouraged me, reminding me that I have a lot to offer.
+The best career advice I’ve ever received was from an executive director who encouraged me, reminding me that I have a lot to offer.

 What advice would you give to young women entering your industry?